IN THIS SECTION:

 The altarpiece is of rococo style and consists of a bench, 2 bodies in height divided into 3 streets each and a monumental finial.
 The floor plan of the altarpiece is somewhat concave.

-It was made by the Portuguese retablist and sculptor Cayetano de Acosta between 1756 and 1764.
-It can be considered, without a doubt, as his masterpiece, the work that brought him the most glory and recognition, although he was not spared the criticism of some of his contemporaries.
-Because of its dimensions, its iconographic program and its baroque style, this work can be considered Cayetano de Acosta’s great folly and great feat.
+It was created by the Portuguese altarpiece designer and sculptor Cayetano de Acosta between 1756 and 1764.
+It is widely considered to be, without a doubt, his masterpiece—the work that brought him the greatest glory and recognition, though it did not exempt him from the criticism of some of his contemporaries.
+Due to its monumental dimensions, its complex iconographic programme, and its exuberant Baroque style, this work stands as both Cayetano de Acosta’s greatest folly and his most extraordinary feat.

 Complex construction typical of the baroque of colossal dimensions. .
 Its ornamentation shows a rich symbolism, beginning with the mystical Lamb, in the lower part, and followed by the ears of wheat, the bunches of grapes and the chalice, symbols alluding to the Sacrament of the Eucharist.